FrancesHitchcock/reading-notes/code301/Module1/Class5.md

 State should live in the closest common ancestor of all the components that need to use the state.

 ## Higher Order Functions

+### Higher Order Functions

+Higher order functions are functions that operate on other functions, either by taking them as arguments or by returning them.

+### The 'greater than' function in the reading

+The second line of the function is returning new function with a parameter (m), and which determines whether m > n (the parameter which has been passed into the HOC).

+### Map and reduce in relation to HOCs